 My target for the day was to get close to Sunderland between 2 and 3 pm so I could meet the ladies of the house and we could drive the rest of the way home in tandem.
 I didn’t really know how far that was.

-The advantage of driving down the east coast was, of course, that I had a bunch more districts to stop in and do a single cache.
-I limited it to one in each (apart from Borders) because time was disappearing rather quickly.
-That proved to be a sound idea because just at the point where I left good roads to work my way down the single carriageway section of the A1 it started raining, which meant the traffic slowed down to about 35mph and hence added a good 40-50 minutes to the trip.
+The advantage of driving down the east coast was, of course, that I could stop in a bunch more districts to do a single cache.
+I limited it to one in each of the Lothians and two in the Borders.
+Time was disappearing rather quickly.
+I had no need to visit Edinburgh City as I’d found a couple of caches there earlier in the year on a business trip.
+Payback came just at the point where I left good roads to work my way down the single carriageway section of the A1.
+It started raining.
+Rain on a busy single carriageway means traffic slows down to about 35mph.
+This added a good 40-50 minutes to the trip.

-I eventually made it to Grandad Dennis’ house at about ten past three, where I had a quick cup of coffee and a biscuit before jumping back in the car at four o’clock for the drive home.
-At least I had Ami riding shotgun for that section, so I had someone to talk to.
-We eventually got home between 9 and 10 pm, arriving just early enough to go into the Co-Op to buy breakfast and beer.
+I eventually arrived at Grandad Dennis’ house at about ten past three, where I had a quick cup of coffee and a biscuit before jumping back in the car at four o’clock for the drive home.
+At least I had Ami riding shotgun for that section, so we could talk a bit and sing to some dodgy music as we went.
+We were home after 9 pm, just early enough to go into the Co-Op to buy breakfast and beer.
 I made a fairly half-hearted attempt at beer, because I was a bit tired.

 By the end of it, my caching map looked a bit more full, especially in the vicinity of Scotland.
-I guess that was kind of the point.
+Mission accomplished.